dkantereivin/dkantereivin.github.io/_pages/about.md

 - If you're stumbling upon this page, you might be looking for my research papers, projects, or other academic contributions.
 - Unfortunately, this page is still under construction, but some of my research papers and posters (blog posts) are available in their respective sections.

+In the meantime, you can view a PDF of my CV [here](/files/cv/em.pdf).

 Please feel free to contact me if you have any questions or if you're interested in collaborating on research projects.